markdryan/specasm/docs/specasm.md

 will cause the linked program to be assembled at 23760.

-The linker doesn't currently create a loader program or a tap file.
-This can however be done using the samake command.
+The linker only creates pure binary files.
+It isn't capable of creating a loader program or a tap file.
+This is the task of the samake program, introduced in Specasm v7.
+See below for more details.

 ### Libraries